 Nature-Based Solutions Research Group concentrates to solve globally significant environmental problems.
 Research objects range from micro-organisms to ecosystems and to people prone to manmade environmental changes.
 The outburst of immune-mediated diseases, biodiversity loss, urban pollution and plant invasiveness are interrelated, and our group is working in multidisciplinary research initiatives to minimize the consequences.
-The largest research project of the group is the strategic research opening ADELE – Autoimmune defense and living environment funded by TEKES (The Finnish Funding Agency for Innovation).
-The main objective of ADELE is to study the effects of our everyday living environment on health.
+The major research projects of the group are ADELE – Immune defense and living environment, NATUREWELL and HEDIMED.

 Nature-Based Solutions Research Group is developing technologies to integrate the health-promoting and immune system modulating effects of the vast microbiological diversity in natural ecosystems to the modern lifestyle of urban dwellers.
 The group is currently testing immunomodulatory preparations in clinical trials in collaboration with medical experts.
 The task is to receive the benefits of natural microbiological diversity no matter where and how a person lives.
 In addition, the group is targeting to create new urban spaces and green infrasturucture where the benefits of rural dirt are easily accessible without the risks of infectious diseases.
-Our research group is part of ADELE consortium which also includes Professor Heikki Hyöty's research group at the University of Tampere and Professor Juho Rajaniemi's research group at the Tampere University of Technology.
+Our research group is part of ADELE consortium which also includes Professor Heikki Hyöty's and Professor Juho Rajaniemi's research groups at Tampere University.
 Nature-Based Solutions Research Group concentrates on environmental ecological aspects while Hyöty's group focuses on medicine and Rajaniemi's group integrates urban planning perspective to the ADELE approach.

 Nature-Based Solutions Research Group’s interests cover the use of live plants to ameliorate environmental problems and the use of agricultural and forestry byproducts.
 In collaboration with PD Regina Belz, Docent Sinkkonen has investigated how plant populations response to low pollutant concentrations, in particular how the growth of fast-growing and slow-growing subpopulations is altered.
 In collaboration with Thai and Nepalese scientists, Docent Sinkkonen has explored the possibilities to overcome the negative effects of invading alien plant species on native plant communities in Asia.
 The team revealed that high densities of native tree seedlings inhibit the negative, plausibly phytotoxic effects of Ageratina adenophora.
 In collaboration with Assistant Professor Vesa Hytönen and Adjunct Professor Olli Laitinen, Docent Sinkkonen has found out a novel mechanism that may be responsible for the invasiveness of Lupinus polyphyllus.